Nosy Iranja islands

 Please note: Madagascar carries a Malaria and Dengue Fever risk and you'll need some immunizations like Typhoid and Yellowfever before you enter.
 Please check with the CDC well before your trip.

 Getting to Nosy Be: Air Madagascar links the Capital of Antananarivo with Nosy Be (Fascene airport) daily.
 Please note if you fly to Madagascar on Air Madagascar domestic flights are discounted 50%- save your air ticket for domestic purchases!
 You can also come overland, but it is a mission- the roads are pretty terrible and overland travel is slow but a hell of an adventure!
 If you come overland you will take a ferry from the mainland to Nosy Be, where we will pick you up.
+The trip ends in Toliara, which is a two day pretty wild drive back to Antananarivo, or a domestic flight.

 More information on Northern Madagascar: